Speak to a MobileCorp Representative

 06 Nov 2023

-Where has iPhone Emergency SOS via Satellite saved lives?
+Where has SOS via Satellite saved lives?

 Apple's Emergency SOS via Satellite was launched in the US and Canada in November 2022, and extended to Australia and New Zealand in May 2023.

-September 2023, Arthurs Pass, Christchurch, New Zealand
+Arthurs Pass, Christchurch, New Zealand

 West Coast Air Rescue Helicopter, New Zealand

-April 2023, San Rafael, Utah
+San Rafael, Utah

-August 2023, Maui, Hawaii
+Maui, Hawaii

 Hawaii Maui wildfires death tollVehicles caught in Maui wildfires, Hawaii

-July 2023, Los Angeles National Park, San Diego
+Los Angeles National Park, San Diego

 Juana Reyes with rescuers including Mike Leum from LA County Sheriff's Office

-August 2023, Grand County, Utah
+Grand County, Utah

 Mary Jane Slot Canyon offers hidden waterfall | KSL.comMary Jane Canyon, Moab, Utah

-2023: McBride Canada
+McBride Canada

-Two women returning from a trip to Alberta in Canada were struck by a highway closure.
-Checking Google Maps for an alternate route they decided to take a detour through the Holmes Forest Service Road.
-After driving 20 kiolmetres, the women faced a dead-end and got stuck in thick snow.
-Acticivating the Emergency SOS via Satellite feature on an iPhone 14 the Robson Valley Search and Rescue unit used GPS location to find the women.
-“They found them, pulled their vehicle out and got them turned around and back on the way.
-It’s kind of thing that it potentially may have saved their life," says Dwight Yochim, Senior Manager, BC Search and Rescue.
-“If they hadn’t had the Apple iPhone 14 handy, what would have happened is eventually the family or their work would have said 'hey, they didn’t show up' and so the search area would have been from wherever they were last seen to where they were supposed to be and that could have been several hundred kilometers."
+“They found them, pulled their vehicle out and got them turned around and back on their way.
+It’s kind of thing that it potentially may have saved their life," said Dwight Yochim, Senior Manager, BC Search and Rescue.
+“If they hadn’t had the Apple iPhone 14 handy, what would have happened is eventually the family or their work would have said 'hey, they didn’t show up' and so the search area would have been from wherever they were last seen, to where they were supposed to be, and that could have been several hundred kilometres."

 Enterprise wireless brochure to download

-What phones can access SOS Satellite calling?
+What mobile phones can access SOS Satellite calling?

 The Pixel also sends earthquake alerts in some locations.
-In New Zealand, alerts about nearby earthquakes of magnitude 4.5 and above, based on the Android Earthquake Alerts System, is sent to phones in the vicinity.
+In New Zealand, alerts about nearby earthquakes of magnitude 4.5 and above, based on the Android Earthquake Alerts System, are sent to phones in the vicinity.

 satellite sos in remote area featured image